Jodi Heard, Polyconcept

 Get to know Jodi

-- What is your communications high and low?
+What is your communication high and low?

 Before we introduced the employee app, the onus was on the Managers, and Line Supervisors to share any communication.
-Many times, due to busy work schedules, and other commitments, the communication didn’t reach the intended audiences.
+Many times, due to busy work schedules, and other commitments, the communication didn’t reach the intended audience.
 Many of our employees are deskless workers, who speak English as a second language.
 Thankfully, theEMPLOYEEapp has played a tremendous role in connecting these teams directly to communication firsthand.

-- What are your tips or best practices for other companies going through a merger or acquisition?
+What are your tips or best practices for other companies going through a merger or acquisition?

-- Why do you think leadership communication is important to success as a business?
+Why do you think leadership communication is important to success as a business?
 Can you share some examples of what you’re doing?

 It is paramount in connecting the dots between business goals and the people who support the priorities to achieve them.
 At PCNA we are connecting with our teammates in the following ways:

 - CEO Connect: We started this weekly video series with our CEO at the start of the COVID-19 pandemic.
 Our CEO wanted to be able to reach our employees at the same time and share updates in real-time.
 We’re pivoting these stories away from crisis updates.
 Now we include stories about: